-Do the following to install the software required for a Linux 64-bit administration node:
+Do the following to install the software required for a Linux administration node:

-- 1. Read the README file for the Linux 64-bit platform to learn about any late-breaking changes in the installation procedure. - 2.
-Install SGI ProPack 2.4 for Linux release, according to the directions in the SGI ProPack documentation.
+- 1. Read the CXFS README file for the Linux platform to learn about any late-breaking changes in the installation procedure. - 2.
+Install SGI ProPack 3 for Linux release, according to the directions in the SGI ProPack documentation.
 Ensure that you select the SGI Licensed package group. - 3.
-Ensure that the necessary XVM and GUI infrastructure packages from the SGI ProPack v2.4 for Linux Proprietary Software CD have been installed: - XVM:
+Install any required patches.
+See the SGI ProPack releasenotes/README file for more information. - 4.
+Install the CXFS kernel modules: